Trigeminal Neuralgia: What Is It?

 Expect the doctor to ask a lot of questions about your symptoms.
 You may also have a neurological exam, and an MRI to identify the underlying cause.

-Anti-convulsant medication and muscle relaxants are often prescribed, Botox can be suggested, and there are surgical options.
+Anti-convulsant medication and muscle relaxants are often prescribed, Cosmetic Injectable can be suggested, and there are surgical options.

 Acupuncture, yoga, and chiropractic treatment have also proven successful in many cases, so there are choices beyond pharmaceuticals and medical intervention.